selvanponraj/RImpala/README.md

 	- On Linux, you might extract this to a location such as /opt/jars/.
 	- On Windows, you might extract this to a folder such as C:\Program Files\impala-jars.
 * We will use this location in <code>rimpala.init()</code>

+###Install Cloudera JDBC jars for RImpala to make connection with Kerberos enabled cluster

+* Download the [Impala Cloudera JDBC zip file](http://www.cloudera.com/content/cloudera/en/downloads/connectors/impala/jdbc/impala-jdbc-v2-5-16.html)to the client machine that you will use to connect to Impala servers.

+*  The downloaded zip file contains 3 zip files.
+Choose the Cloudera_ImpalaJDBC4_2.5.16.1018.zip and Extract the contents of the zip file to a location of your choosing and
+	For example:
+	- On Linux, you might extract this to a location such as /opt/jars/.
+	- On Windows, you might extract this to a folder such as C

 ###Install RImpala
 1. Compressed package: <code>R CMD INSTALL RImpala-0.1.1.tar.gz</code>
 2. Source code: <code>R CMD INSTALL ./RImpala</code>